JedayTB/JedMP/README.md

 TODO List:

-- Song name support for wav and vorbis
 - Create play_queue, with functionality to change order of songs.
 - song_identifier frames display Song names instead of path to song
 - Song frames in music libraries have "Add to Queue" function